chrisant996/clink/README.md

 ### Extending Clink

 Clink can be extended through its Lua API which allows easy creation context sensitive match generators, prompt filtering, and more.
-More details can be found in Clink's documentation which can be found [here](https://github.com/mridgers/clink/blob/master/docs/clink.md).
+More details can be found in Clink's documentation ... _which is out of date and needs to be updated -- Stay tuned_.

 ### Building Clink

 Clink's uses [Premake](http://premake.github.io) to generate Visual Studio solutions or makefiles for MinGW.
 Note that Premake >= 5.0-alpha12 is required.

 1. Cd to your clone of Clink.
-2. Run "premake5.exe &lt;toolchain&gt;" (where "&lt;toolchain&gt;" is one of Premake's actions - see "premake5.exe --help")
+2. Run "premake5.exe _&lt;toolchain&gt;_" (where "_&lt;toolchain&gt;_" is one of Premake's actions - see "premake5.exe --help")
 3. Build scripts will be generated in ".build\\&lt;toolchain&gt;\".
 For example; .build\vs2013\clink.sln.
 4. Call your toolchain of choice (VS, mingw32-make.exe, msbuild.exe, etc).
 GNU makefiles (Premake's *gmake* target) have a **help** target for more info.